Suryadharmaa/fincli-web/README.md

 ## Local Web Access

-FinCLI v1.9.0 adds an optional, authenticated browser workspace at `http://localhost:19850`.
-The terminal remains the primary interface and all existing commands continue to work.
+FinCLI v2.0.0 adds a Windows-first desktop workspace powered by Tauri and the existing authenticated FastAPI bridge.
+The terminal remains supported and all existing commands continue to work.

 ```bash
 pip install -e ".[web]"